 Hi!
-I'm Anne Roberts and I'm honoured to be a Blue badge Tourist Guide for the fascinating Heart of England region, as well as an Oxford Green Badge Guide.
+I'm Anne Roberts and I'm honoured to be a Blue Badge Tourist Guide for the fascinating Heart of England region, as well as an Oxford Green Badge Guide.

 I'm a proud Mancunian by birth and stayed in the North for my studies at the University of Sheffield in beautiful Yorkshire.
 Having spent a few years experiencing Life in the Fast Lane (I'm an Eagles fan) in London, I now live in lovely, leafy Leicestershire and appear to have become an honorary Midlander!